 For example, take a homeowner who’s looking for a general purpose cabinet system that’s primarily needed for extra storage space.
-Higher-end garage cabinets, such as our custom-fit GL Custom Steel cabinets, probably aren’t the right fit for their needs.
+Higher-end garage cabinets, such as our GL Custom Steel cabinets, probably aren’t the right fit for their needs.

 And if your garage space is limited, something like the shallow depth option available with the GL Signature line might be ideal.
 This can allow you to comfortably get in and out of your vehicles with enough space.

 Are you looking to create a garage space that lets you park vehicles and use it as a heavy-duty workshop?
-In that case, something like the more rugged GL Hayley or GL NEOS Elite cabinet systems are a more practical choice.
+In that case, something like the more rugged GL Rally or GL NEOS Elite cabinet systems are a more practical choice.

 3. What’s being stored in your garage cabinets?

 What you’ll be storing in your garage cabinets will also play a role in your buying decision.
 Certain items are more suited to being stored in a specific type of cabinet, so you’ll need to choose accordingly.

 For example, choosing a cabinet system that gives you an option for locks on the doors and drawers might be wise if:

 - you want to keep expensive hand and power tools secure

 - your garage has a lot of sharp tools you want to keep your kids safe from

 - there are a lot of chemicals and hazardous materials kept in your garage